kallekekale/SoftwareDesignProj/README.md

 ### Branching Strategy

-- **Main branch**: The `main` branch contains the official version of the project that is intended for TA review abd submissions (e.g., proto, midterm, final).
+- **Main branch**: The `main` branch contains the official version of the project that is intended for TA review and submissions (e.g., proto, midterm, final).
   - This branch is only merged to when a milestone has been reached.
   - Each submission is marked with a name corresponding its version (e.g., proto, midterm, final).
 - **Development branch**: The `dev` branch serves as the active development branch.
 It integrates completed feature branches and acts as the staging area before merging into `main`.